Bicycle lights explained: lumen, lux and candela

-In a series of blogs we explain you all the ins and outs about our lights.
+In a series of blogs, we explain all the ins and outs of our lights.
 All their unique features and we explain how lights work.
-In this blog we tell you everything about the batteries of a light.
+We created three different blogs, all about a specific feature of bicycle lights.
+In this blog, we tell you everything about the batteries of a light.

 As the battery is such an important part of a light, it takes up most of the room inside the light.
 The shape of the housing is highly influenced by the size and shape of the battery pack.
-Within our lightning category, we use two types of batteries; cylindric lithium-ion batteries, and lithium-ion polymere batteries.
+Within our lighting category, we use two types of batteries; cylindric lithium-ion batteries, and lithium-ion polymer batteries.
 Below, we will explain the two in a bit more detail.

-This type of battery does not have a housing, they are sealed and packed in small aluminium bags.
-This makes them compact and lightweight, easy to produce in different sizes and shapes to fit our light designs.
+This type of battery does not have a housing, they are sealed and packed in small aluminum bags.
+This makes them compact and lightweight, and easy to produce in different sizes and shapes to fit our light designs.

 When determining the quality of a light, the quality of the battery (and thus also the lifetime) is one of the major determinants.
-With normal usage these batteries won't wear out fast and can be recharged many, many times.
+With normal usage, these batteries won't wear out fast and can be recharged many, many times.
 The lifetime depends on the way the light is used.
 When you always have the light turned on in maximum mode it will run out of energy faster.
 Because therefore the battery needs more amount of energy and thus has to be charged more often.
-When used with lower power the power is pulled out on a lower pace and thus the battery doesn't need as many recharges.
-This benefits the lifetime of your battery while using it as well as the overall lifetime of your battery.
+When used with lower power the power is pulled out at a slower pace and thus the battery doesn't need as many recharges.
+This benefits the lifetime of your battery while using it as well as the overall life of your battery.

-At BBB Cycling we plead for a constant lumen output, this means that we tempt to keep the lumen output the same over time.
-In contrary with a high amount of lumen in the beginning and a big drop over time.
+At BBB Cycling we plead for constant Lumen output, this means that we tempt to keep the lumen output the same over time.
+On the contrary with a high amount of Lumen in the beginning and a big drop over time.
 We have designed our lights this way to avoid your light slowly dying while riding back home.
-We rather see you riding with a slightly smaller lightbeam than with a slowly dying lightbeam.
+We rather see you riding with a slightly smaller light beam than with a slowly dying light beam.
 An example of this can be found in the graph below.
-A lower amount of lumen from the starting point will get you a more stable output compared to when you start with a maximum output in lumen that decreases.
+A lower amount of lumen from the starting point will get you a more stable output compared to when you start with a maximum output in Lumen that decreases.
 This will drop very quickly over time.